Tomexar/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the browsers representation of a webpage. it spans multiple different programming languages

 2. What is an event?

+    An event is when the browser or user does something such as load or refresh a page or press a key or click

 3. What is an event listener?

+    An event listener is a JS fucntion that looks for these events and then can act on them

 4. Why would we convert a NodeList into an Array?

+A NodeList is like an array but doesnt have all of the same methods an array does

 5. What is a component?

+A component is a block of reusable code that allows the programmer to add custom UI elements

 ### Git Set up